daveprowse/prom-live/labs/lab-07/lab-07.md

 > Note: Your IP addresses will differ.

+> Note: to see the IPs in minikube use the following command:
+>
+> `minikube kubectl -- get svc -n prometheus`

 You should be able to connect to Prometheus locally via it's ClusterIP address.
+(Use the "stable-kube-prometheus-sta-prometheus" pod's IP.)

 For example:

 `curl http://10.105.51.243:9090`